spack/spack/lib/spack/docs/module_file_support.rst

 PATH.
 Similarly for scripting languages such as Python, packages and their dependencies have to be loaded together.

-Autoloading is enabled by default for Lmod, as it has great builtin support for through the ``depends_on`` function.
-For Environment Modules it is disabled by default.
+Autoloading is enabled by default for Lmod and Environment Modules.
+The former has builtin support for through the ``depends_on`` function.
+The latter uses ``module load`` statement to load and track dependencies.

 Autoloading can also be enabled conditionally: